Mozo Money Moves: Gap between investor and owner occupier rates narrows, are banks targeting investors?

 Home Loan Moves

-A few smaller lenders made changes to home loan rates this week, making adjustments to current offers, but no substantial moves from the bigger banks.
+A few smaller lenders made changes to home loan rates this week, making adjustments to current offers, but only one substantial move occurred from the bigger banks.

 Notably on Monday, NAB cut interest rates between 0.78%-1.08% on its Tailored Home Loan offerings, marking the first variable rate cut by a Big Four Bank this year.